datashelter/documentation/docs/faq/storage/required-storage.md

 - **Files:** 300GB
 - **Database:** 60GB

 Utilizing snaper's backup mechanisms, you would need approximately 700GB of storage for daily backups over a year.
-With Datashelter, this translates to a cost-effective rate of €7 per month.